mj326/COMP2113_Group_39/README.md

     - The game saves and updates player info(balance) after each round is over.
     - Classes, 'this' pointers, and vectors are used as data structures for storing game status.
 3. Dynamic memory management
-    - This pointers are used for dynamic memory management.
+    - Iterators and pointers are used for dynamic memory management.
-    - The game includes a function that makes the player and dealer takes one card from the deck.
+    - The game includes functions to make player take one card the deck each turn.
+It removes the card from the player’s arraylist(hand) and adds it back to deck which includes the resizing function.
 4. File input/output (e.g., for loading/saving game status)
     - The directory contains "players.txt" file in order to save player.
     - fstream library is used to open file and store name, final balance of the player.